Great Tibet Tour Logo GREAT TIBET TOUR ®

 Potala Palace

-You also can extend your Lhasa trip to Namto lake, which is called the heavenly lake by Tibetan.
+You can also extend your Lhasa trip to Namtso Lake, which is called the heavenly lake by Tibetans.
 Crystal-like lakes shine in the sunlight, and fresh air will refresh your body as well as your spirit.
 In the background of snow-capped mountains, you are absolutely in a picture.

 √ 4 Days Lhasa City Essential Group Tour